scott-anderson-wc/cs210pub/assignments/a07/signup.md

 forms.
 In this assignment, you'll write some JavaScript code to validate a signup form, checking its values certain common errors.

 This assignment is intended to be relatively little coding.
-My solution is only 25 lines of JavaScript, plus some HTML and CSS and some editing of other JS files.
+My solution is less than 50 lines of JavaScript, plus some HTML and CSS and some editing of other JS files.

 ## Goal